anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 in comparison with the production environment, where such experimentation is not allowed.
-Therefore, in this document, when dealing with such dilemma, the focus has been placed on those non-production security requirements that must be on the same level as in the production environment (typically of **must** type), leaving relaxed requirements (typically of **should** or **may**) in cases there is no such necessity, see Sec.
-7.9.7.
+Therefore, in this document, when dealing with such dilemma, the focus has been placed on those non-production security requirements that must be on the same level as in the production environment (typically of **must** type), leaving relaxed requirements (typically of **should** or **may**) in cases there is no such necessity.

 In the context of the contemporary telecommunication technology, the cloud infrastructure typically is considered to be Infrastructure as a Code (IaaC).
 This fact implies that many aspects of code related security automatically apply to IaaC.
-Security aspects of IaaC in the telco context is discussed in the previous Section 7.4.4 "Infrastructure as a Code", which introduces the relevant framework for security automation and programmatic execution and monitoring of security controls.
+Security aspects of IaaC in the telco context is discussed in the previous section ":ref:`ref_model/chapters/chapter07:infrastructure as a code`", which introduces the relevant framework for security automation and programmatic execution and monitoring of security controls.
 Organisations need to identify which of the stages or activities within these stages should be performed within the non-production versus production environments.
 This mapping will then dictate which security activities defined for particular stages and triggers (e.g, vulnerability tests, patch testing, penetration tests) are